cloudpilot-emu/cloudpilot-emu.github.io/README.md

 # About

 CloudpilotEmu is a web-based emulator for PalmOS.
-It emulates dragonball based devices and supports PalmOS up to version 4.x.
-CloudpilotEmu is based on the original POSE emulator.
-Currrently, the following devices are supported:
+It emulates both Dragonball based devices (OS 1-4) and the Palm Tungsten E2 (ARM-based, OS5).
+Emulation of Dragonball devices is based on the original POSE emulator, and OS5 emulation is based on Dmitry Grinberg's [uARM](https://github.com/uARM-Palm/uARM).

+Currently, the following devices are emulated:

 -   Pilot, Palm Pilot
 -   Palm III